OutwardBuckle/OpenSCAD-Bulk-Export/README.md

 Bulk export via OpenSCAD command line and PowerShell

-I've included a very basic SCAD and CSV file so you can see how they work.
-The scripts are labelled so you can see what they are doing and understand them without any PowerShell experience
+I've included a very basic SCAD and CSV file so you can see how they work

 The script will: